OmnisStudio/Omnis-SQLWorker/README.md

 For Omnis Studio 8.1.2 and above.

-The sqlworker.db file contains the data and needs to be placed at the same level as the library.
+The sqlworker.db file contains the data and needs to be placed at the same level as the imported library.

 ## Contents
 ### SQLWorker